jchibane/if-net/README.md

 ```
 python data_processing/evaluate_gather.py -voxel_input -res 32 -generation_path experiments/iVoxels_dist-0.5_0.5_sigmas-0.1_0.01_v32_mShapeNet32Vox/evaluation_10_@256/generation/
 ```
-where you should use `-voxel_input` for Voxel Super-Resolution experiments, with `-res` specifing the input resolution or `-pc_input` for Point Cloud Completion, with `-points` specifing the number of points used.
+where you should use `-voxel_input` for Voxel Super-Resolution experiments, with `-res` specifying the input resolution or `-pc_input` for Point Cloud Completion, with `-points` specifying the number of points used.

 ## Contact